 Brunch, lunch or party finger food, puff pastry is your friend.
 Its rich, “1000” leaves of butter laminated dough make anything you encase within it shine.
 Like mushrooms in a béchamel sauce for example.

 Puff pastry is the perfect foil for lots of ingredients.
-Today I offer mushrooms because they hold up well at room temperature for several hours. great choice for a buffet table or passed appetizers.
+Today I offer mushrooms because they hold up well at room temperature for several hours.
+It’s a great choice for a buffet table or passed appetizers.

 Don’t let the word “béchamel” scare you.
 It’s just a fancy word for heated butter, flour, milk and cheese.
 I know you can heat and stir or you would not be reading this blog.
 That’s all it is, heating and stirring… your way to pure deliciousness!